Ali-Saraeb1/AI-Analytic-Number-Theory/README.md

 Cite: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15293203.svg)](https://doi.org/10.5281/zenodo.15293203)
-The second part of the paper emperically verifies a folklore conjecture in analytic number theory stating that “the modulus 𝑞 of a Dirichlet character 𝜒 is uniquely determined by the initial non-trivial zeros {𝜌1, . . . , 𝜌𝑘 } (for some 𝑘 ∈ N) of the corresponding Dirirchlet L-function 𝐿(𝑠, 𝜒)” for small modulus 𝑞.
+The second part of the paper emperically verifies a folklore conjecture in analytic number theory stating that “the modulus 𝑞 of a Dirichlet character 𝜒 is uniquely determined by the initial non-trivial zeros {𝜌1, . . . , 𝜌𝑘 } (for some 𝑘 ∈ N) of the corresponding Dirirchlet L-function 𝐿(𝑠, 𝜒)” for small modulus 𝑞.
 We form the dataset of zeros from LMFDB database and turn the conjecture’s